Binturong: Conservation

-World Binturong Day, an event dedicated to binturong awareness and conservation, takes place yearly every second Saturday of May.
+World Binturong Day is a yearly event held in several zoos and is dedicated to binturong awareness and conservation.
+It takes place every second Saturday of May.

 In captivity

 Binturongs are common in zoos, and captive individuals represent a source of genetic diversity essential for long-term conservation.
 Their geographic origin is either usually unknown, or they are offspring of several generations of captive-bred animals.
+The maximum known lifespan in captivity is thought to be over 25 years of age.

+The Orang Asli of Malaysia have a tradition of keeping binturongs as pets.